CI server integration

 • Retrieve build run results, test run results, and commit information from the CI server

-To set up an integration with a CI server, make sure your CI server meets the necessary requirements.
-For details, see Prerequisites.
+Make sure your CI server meets the necessary requirements.
+For details, see CI integration prerequisites.

 Back to top